renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 across them.
 So, if you have two NVIDIA RTX 3080 GPUs, you _should_ be able to run the 6B model by putting half on each GPU.

-- Google Cloud SDK
+### Google Cloud SDK

-Install cloud sdk by following the [GCP docs](https://cloud.google.com/sdk/docs/install).
+Install and setup cloud sdk by following the [GCP docs](https://cloud.google.com/sdk/docs/install).
 Post installation, authorize your google account to setup credentials using the command - `gcloud init`.

 ## Developing